lyonel/lshw/README.md

     	$ make

-    To complile with zlib support (see below), use:
+    To compile with zlib support (see below), use:

     	$ make ZLIB=1